-The decision to cancel classes rests with the President.
-When classes are canceled or delayed, and college offices are open, all non-teaching employees must report for work or charge their time in accordance with appropriate policy.
+The decision to cancel or delay classes rests with the President.
+When classes are canceled or delayed, and college offices are open, all non-teaching employees are expected to report for work or charge their time in accordance with appropriate policy.
 Only the Governor can close the campus entirely.

 b) At the onset of serious inclement weather conditions, the on-duty University Police supervisor or officer-in-charge will contact the Director of Physical Plant and the Chief of University Police to notify them of campus conditions.
 The Director of Physical Plant will then advise the President of the situation.